-There are 15 different areas in Glasgow included in GoWell – one of which is Riddrie.
-Our study area boundaries for Riddrie include the areas of Riddrie, Riddrie Knowes and Gartcraig as shown on the map.
+There were 15 different areas in Glasgow included in GoWell – one of which was Riddrie.
+Our study area boundaries for Riddrie included the areas of Riddrie, Riddrie Knowes and Gartcraig as shown on the map.

-We are interested in Riddrie because it is part of the community regeneration programme currently taking place in Glasgow.
-This may involve both internal and external improvements to people's homes and attempts to support communities with improved services and amenities.
-These activities provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their housing and neighbourhoods.
+We were interested in Riddrie because it was part of the community regeneration programme that took place in Glasgow.
+This involved both internal and external improvements to people's homes and efforts to support communities with improved services and amenities.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhoods.

-A small selection of findings from these three surveys with Riddrie residents are shown below:
+A small selection of findings from these surveys with Riddrie residents are shown below:

-- In 2011, 87% of residents were satisfied or very satisfied with the overall condition of their home.
-This had remained stable since 2006.
+- In 2015, 92% of residents were satisfied or very satisfied with their home.
+This had increased slightly from 89% in 2006.

-- In 2011, 92% of participants were very or fairly satisfied with their neighbourhood as a place to live.
-This had also remained stable since 2006.
+- In 2015, 90% of participants were very or fairly satisfied with their neighbourhood as a place to live.
+This was a small decrease, from 92% in 2006.

 - 82% of participants felt part of their community in 2015.
 This had declined from 95% in 2008, when this question was first asked.

 - 65% of participants rated their general health as excellent or good in 2015.
 This had fallen from 79% in 2006.

 - In terms of empowerment, 54% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was an increase from 31% in 2006.

 Over the 14 years of the study we widely shared and discussed the findings from the community surveys with various service providers across Glasgow to encourage them to consider the findings when planning and prioritising services and amenities.
 They were used by a wide range of stakeholders including local communities, housing and regeneration organisations and local and national government.